 Funder conversations Share the Big Thaw with funders that are interested in learning about new media’s emerging realities and may want to explore your organization’s role in the new media environment.

-Online discussion Share portions of the Big Thaw with your users to engage them with the industry’s shifting dynamics and solicit comments and discussion to further your strategic thinking.
+Online discussion Share portions of the Big Thaw with your users to engage them with shifting industry dynamics and solicit comments and discussion to further your strategic thinking.

-For online discussion or copy of The Big Thaw: www.themediaconsortium.org/thebigthaw
+For online discussion or to download a copy of The Big Thaw: www.themediaconsortium.org/thebigthaw